tomaka/redshirt/kernel-standalone-builder/simpleboot/simpleboot/docs/README.md

 The `-k (name)` and `-i (name)` arguments change the default kernel filename and default initrd filename, respectively.
 Note that specifying these do absolutely nothing with any files, they just set the default names in the loader.
 Likewise `-m` turns multicore
 (Symmetric MultiProcessing) on by default.
 These are just defaults, all of these can be overridden from the config file during boot.

+Normally 32-bit kernels started in protected mode (just like with GRUB), and 64-bit kernels in long mode (GRUB does not support these).
+With `-g` you can enforce a 32-bit GRUB compatible protected mode entry point even on 64-bit kernels.
+Mutually exclusive with the `-m` flag (GRUB does not support SMP at all).

 The tool also has some optional command line flags: `-s (mb)` sets the overall size of the generated disk image in Megabytes, while
 `-b (mb)` sets the size of the boot partition in Megabytes.
 Obviously the former must be bigger than the latter.
 If not specified,